denten-books/plain-text/1-chapter.md

 Imitation game == mimesis, simulation.

-[^ln1-chinese]: This line is a likely source for John Searle's famouse "Chinese Room" experiment [@searle_minds_1980].
+[^ln1-chinese]: This line is a likely source for John Searle's famous "Chinese Room" experiment [@searle_minds_1980].

 ## 1.5 Content and Control (Material Context)

+exchange---means to recover the physical roots of computation.
+When viewed in the context of book history, the universal Turing machine signifies a consummation of several broad, long-term trends that begin with the invention of writing itself.

 The God of the Hebrew Bible etched his commandments into stone (Exodus 34:1).
 Moses broke the first set of tablets, but the word remained, for a time,